mssgill/hscSphinx/glossary.rst

 dataId

-    Individual exposures are refered to either as 'visits' or 'frames', and their sub-components are the CCDs in the detector (note that LSST refers to these as 'sensors').
+    Individual exposures are refered to either as 'visits' or 'frames', and their sub-components are the CCDs in the camera (note that LSST refers to these as 'sensors').
 However, when making a coadd, the celestial sphere is broken into a set of fixed regions called 'tracts', which are similar in size to the field of view of the HSC camera.
 The tracts are composed of sub-regions called 'patches'.
 Each patch is about the size of a CCD.
 Thus, 'visit' and 'CCD' are used to refer to raw data or single-frame data products, while 'tract' and 'patch' refer to coadd data.
+A dataId also includes such things as field name (field), date of observation (dateObs), and filter.

-    See also :ref:`DataId <general_dataId>`
+    See also :ref:`DataId <back_dataId>`

 .. _gloss_deblend: